semantic-systems/coypu-temporal-extraction-service-machamp/temporal-data/README.md

 The "spot_asoc" part is an internal representation of the SEL structure.
 The information in the JSONLINES format is already enough to use the [UIE converter scripts](scripts/uie-conversion-scripts/) to convert to its unique format.

-UIE also requires so-called SSI (structural schema instructor) for each dataset.
+UIE also requires a so-called SSI (structural schema instructor) for each dataset.
 The SSI encodes what information to look for in the given dataset.
 Since all datasets follow the same format, the SSI is the same.
 To be more precise, the single-class datasets and the multi-class datasets have different SSIs.
-The SSIs are generated by the UIE converter automatically and do not need to be adjusted by hand.
+The SSIs are generated automatically by the UIE converter and do not need to be manually adjusted.
 UIE saves the SSI in a file called ``record.schema``.

 ```